 The Europas is back for its tenth year and nominations for the hottest European tech startups are now open.

-of Europe’s key movers and shakers in tech
+Join the party with 500 of Europe’s leading movers and shakers in tech

 |27 June 2019